FAQ

 If you have submitted a test and do not want the results public, then we have a simple policy.

-1. If you tested a private development url by accident (please don’t do it on purpose) and need to delete the public results page, please get in touch and we will delete the record as soon as we can.
+1. If you tested a private development URL by accident (please don’t do it on purpose) and need to delete the public results page, please get in touch and we will delete the record as soon as we can.

-2. If you have tested a public url, we will not delete the results.
+2. If you have tested a public URL, we will not delete the results.

 Can I add a badge to my website?